Evolving Scientific Discovery by Unifying Data and Background Knowledge with AI Hilbert

 The discovery of scientific formulae that parsimoniously explain natural phenomena and align with existing background theory is a key goal in science.
 Historically, scientists have derived natural laws by manipulating equations based on existing knowledge, forming new equations, and verifying them experimentally.
-In recent years, data-driven scientific discovery has emerged as a viable competitor in settings with … Read more
+In recent years, data-driven scientific discovery has emerged as a viable competitor in … Read more

 Gain Confidence, Reduce Disappointment: A New Approach to Cross-Validation for Sparse Regression